 It helps to improve:

-The GrindControl software is a small and intuitive program, that can be easily installed on the computer.
+The GrindControl software is a small and intuitive program that is easy to install on your computer.
 The software records and stores the transmitted data of pressure and temperature.
 The data is monitored in real time during a measurement and can be exported in .pdf or .csv format after the measurement.

 More software features: